prismAId

 Use in Jupyter Notebooks

-When using versions <= 0.6.6 it is not possible to disable the prompt asking the user’s confirmatiom to proceed with the review, leading Jupyter notebooks to crash the python engine and to the impossibility to run reviews with single models (in ensemble reviews, on the contrary, confirmation requests are automatically disabled).
+When using versions <= 0.6.6 it is not possible to disable the prompt asking the user’s confirmation to proceed with the review, leading Jupyter notebooks to crash the python engine and to the impossibility to run reviews with single models (in ensemble reviews, on the contrary, confirmation requests are automatically disabled).

 To overcome this problem, it is possible to intercept the IO on the terminal as it follows: